Dr Anastasiia Akulich

 Research interests

-My research interests lie at the intersection of Chinese and Russian history with a particular emphasis on intercultural interactions, religious practice and identity formation.
-I am currently interested in exploring Russophone emigration in 1920s-1940s China.
+My other research interests include the intersection of Chinese and Russian history with a particular emphasis on intercultural interactions, religious practice and identity formation.

 - Advance HE Fellow (May 2023)